A Scientist, a Bicycle and cutting-edge Science

-After an uncertain year and adapting to the current circumstances, on August 21st a new experience begins that instead of bringing ‘Science to Schools’, will bring ‘Scientists to Homes’.
+After an uncertain 2020 and adapting to the exceptional circumstances, in August a new experience began where instead of bringing ‘Science to Schools’, he brought ‘Scientists to Homes’.

-During this action, Alex has already shared more than 40 videos from scientists around the world.
+During this action, Alex shared more than 70 videos from scientists around the world.
 You can watch them @Scicling (Instagram and Twitter).

 They don’t only provide you some interesting scientific facts, but also give you some insight into their daily lives.